 Net realized gains or losses are measured by the difference between the net proceeds from the sale of an investment and the amortized cost basis of the investment, without regard to unrealized appreciation or depreciation previously recognized, and includes investments written-off during the period net of recoveries and realized gains or losses from in-kind redemptions.
-Net change in unrealized appreciation or depreciation on investments reflects the net change in the fair value of the investment portfolio and the reclassification of any prior period unrealized appreciation (depreciation) on exited investments to realized gains or losses.
+Net change in unrealized appreciation or depreciation or depreciation or depreciation or investments reflects the net change in the fair value of the investment portfolio and the reclassification of any prior period unrealized appreciation (depreciation) on exited investments to realized gains or losses.